New Bedford Regional Airport: Facilities

 New Bedford Regional Airport covers an area of 847 acre, and contains two asphalt runways: 5/23 measuring 5,400 x 150 ft and 14/32 measuring 5,002 x 75 ft.

 In the year ending June 25, 2019, there were 48,988 aircraft operations, an average of 134 per day: 89% general aviation, 10% air taxi and almost 1% military.
 In April 2022, there were 93 aircraft based at this airport: 75 single-engine, 14 multi-engine, 3 jet and 1 helicopter.

 The Main Passenger Terminal offers a TSA Checkpoint and Sterile Areas for baggage and passenger boarding.

 U.S. Customs & Border Protection services are available 24/7, by request.

 The Airport also has a Foreign Trade Zone (FTZ).
 The FTZ remains available for development and use on the eastern side of the Airport.

 Current airline service

-Cape Air and Southern Airways Express are the primary Air Carriers operating scheduled passenger service at the New Bedford Regional Airport.
-Destinations include Martha's Vineyard and Nantucket.
+Cape Air is the primary Air Carrier operating scheduled passenger service at the New Bedford Regional Airport.
+Destinations include Boston, Martha's Vineyard, Nantucket, and New York's JFK Airport.

 The airport reports that its facilities are used by over 20,000 passengers traveling to the islands annually, and in 2019, the Federal Aviation Administration recorded 24,494 itinerant operations from New Bedford to the islands.